-For 2011, the deadband ranged from \$15 million below to \$30 million above baseline NVPC.
-PGE's actual NVPC as determined pursuant to the PCAM for 2011 was below baseline NVPC by \$34 million, which is \$19 million below the lower deadband threshold.
-For 2011, PGE recorded an estimated refund to customers of \$10 million, reduced from the \$17 million potential refund to customers as a result of the regulated earnings test.
-A final determination regarding the 2011 PCAM results will be made by the OPUC through a public filing and review in 2012.
+For 2011, actual NVPC was below baseline NVPC by \$34 million, and exceeded the lower deadband threshold of \$15 million.
+PGE recorded an estimated refund to customers of \$10 million, reduced from the \$17 million potential refund to customers as a result of the regulated earnings test.
+A final determination regarding the 2011 PCAM results was made by the OPUC through a public filing and review in 2012, which, based upon the application of an updated regulated earnings test, resulted in a revised refund to customers of \$6 million to be returned to customers over a one-year period beginning January 1, 2013.

-For 2010, the deadband ranged from \$17 million below to \$35 million above baseline NVPC.
-Although PGE's actual NVPC as determined pursuant to the PCAM for 2010 was below baseline NVPC by \$12 million, it was within the established deadband range and, accordingly, no customer refund was recorded in 2010.
-A final determination regarding the 2010 PCAM results was made by the OPUC through a public filing and review in 2011, which concluded that no customer refund was warranted for 2010.
+For 2010, actual NVPC was below baseline NVPC by \$12 million, which is within the established deadband range.
+Accordingly, no customer refund was recorded as of December 31, 2010.
+A final determination regarding the 2010 PCAM results was made by the OPUC through a public filing and review in 2011, which confirmed that no customer refund was warranted for 2010.